 over 400 A-heds (*see correction below) in his time at the WSJ.
 A-heds are now about 1,000 carefully-edited words long, but they probably used to be longer, as much else was in the good old days.
 That, then, is (conservatively) A Tale of Two Cities times three.
 But, in my humble opinion, it’s a lot more impressive than what Dickens churned out in serialized form.

 A-heds don’t only have to be funny.
 They have to be something funny that someone, somewhere else hasn’t written about yet, or did but in an unfunny way.
-Coming up with 400 A-heds while having a day job being a reporter is simply amazing.
+Coming up with hundreds of A-heds while having a day job being a reporter is simply amazing.
 I started writing them soon after I joined the Journal and recently published my eighth and ninth A-hed in fairly quick succession.
 I had taken a couple of years off from A-heds to concentrate on writing and then selling my book, so call that nine in three years out of the five-and-a-half I’ve been at the paper, which is considered a lot.
 At that pace, though, I’ll be 178 years old when I catch up to Barry.

 Naturally they are about quality rather than quantity, but Barry’s A-heds are great too.
 Many of them (and those of other current and former colleagues) were collected in a book, Dogfight at the Pentagon.
 Another, older collection is called Floating off the Page: The Best Stories from The Wall Street Journal’s Middle Column.